US STOCKS-Futures edge up, indexes on track for strong week

 NEW YORK, May 10 U.S. stock index futures edged higher on Friday as the market's recent momentum returned, putting equities on track for a strong week that repeatedly took indexes to record highs.

-Still, investors expect shares to generally trend higher given the Federal Reserve's accommodative monetary environment and encouraging data on the labor market, including jobless claims on Thursday and last week's payroll report.
+* Still, investors expect shares to generally trend higher given the Federal Reserve's accommodative monetary environment and some encouraging data on the labor market.

-"Between the jobs report, quantitative easing and a 0 percent interest rate policy, there's no question that there's a floor under the market and that it wants to go up, even if some sectors are overdone," said Chris Bertelsen, chief investment officer of Global Financial Private Capital in Sarasota, Florida.

-For the week, the Dow is up 0.7 percent, the S&P is 0.8 percent higher and the Nasdaq has gained 0.9 percent.
+* For the week, the Dow is up 0.7 percent, the S&P is up 0.8 percent and the Nasdaq is up 0.9 percent.
 It is the third week of gains for all three.

-Cyclical sectors closely tied to the pace of economic growth were among the biggest gainers in the recent rally on an improved global outlook.

-"We're seeing a real rotation out of defensive names and into groups like technology and industrials," said Bertelsen, who helps oversee $2 billion in assets.
-"That's keeping the market moving and preventing it from plateauing."

-Molycorp Inc reported a first-quarter loss that widened from the prior year, though revenue rose sharply, sending shares up 8.4 percent to $6.06 before the bell.
+* Molycorp Inc reported a first-quarter loss that widened from the prior year, though revenue rose sharply.

 * All three major indexes virtually flat (Updates to close, adds commentary)